Scalingo/scalingo.js/README.md

 documentation is [available
 online](https://scalingo.github.io/scalingo.js/)

+Note: 0.2.0 is a breaking change from previous versions.

 ## Usage

 The package needs to be configured with your a token which are available in your Scalingo [dashboard](https://my.scalingo.com/profile).